OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

 OHSU is one of the lab partners for the screening program led by the OHA and the Oregon Department of Education to reduce the spread of COVID-19 in schools.
 Learn more about the program.

-OHSU’s laboratory facilities have processed almost 300,000 COVID-19 tests since the beginning of the pandemic.
-We stand ready to work with schools as they opt in to the program in regions 1, 6 and 9.
+In the first year of the K-12 COVID-19 Screening Program, OHSU provided more than 310,000 tests to Oregon students.
+We stand ready once again to work with schools as they opt in to the program in regions 1, 6 and 9.

 Here is the process we will follow:

-- Oregon Health Authority alerts school districts about the screening program.
+- Oregon Health Authority invites school districts to join the screening program.

 - Any school in Oregon communicates with OHA if they choose to opt in.
 OHA notifies OHSU when a school in regions 1, 6, or 9 opts into the program.

-- OHSU sends test kits, labels, instructions, coolers and shipping containers to the schools.
+- For students testing on site, OHSU sends test kits, labels, instructions and shipping containers to the schools.

 OHSU will work closely with participating schools all year.
-So far, more than 300 schools that have opted in.
-We are actively working with them to enroll students in the screening program.
-Start dates for testing depend on school enrollment of students, collection of information and creation of patient accounts.
+In the first year of the program more than 300 schools participated.
+We are working with them again to enroll students in the screening program.
+Start dates for testing depend on enrollment of students, collection of information and creation of patient accounts.
+Please check with your school or school district to see if they’re participating with us for the 2022-23 school year.

 Contact your school or school district to learn if they joined the OHA COVID-19 screening testing program.